RevenueHunt/docs/docs/how-to-guides/recommend-skincare-routine-slots.md

 # How to Recommend a Skincare Routine with Slots

-With Shop Quiz, it is possible to group products into slots and recommend a product for each step in a beauty routine.
+With Shop Quiz: Product Recommendation Quiz, it is possible to group products into slots and recommend a product for each step in a beauty routine.

 This guide is designed to help merchants effectively use [Product Slot Blocks](https://docs.revenuehunt.com/reference/quiz-builder/#block-types) on the results page to organize product recommendations.